jsfan3/nihonjindes-cn1lib-tts/README.md

 The online demo and the voice produced with this CN1Lib are identical on my testing device (Samsung Galaxy A20e, Android 11).

-## Notes

-minSdkVersion 21 (Android 5+)

-## Known Issues
+## Known Issues (to be fixed in the next release)

+* The volume is a little lower than it should be.

+* Although the demo does not impose any limits on text length, the text should still be relatively short.

+* The input text cannot contain line breaks, such as /n, because any text following an /n will be ignored.
+Therefore, in text sent to CN1Lib, each line break must be replaced with a space.

+* In the demo, WAV files accumulate.
+In a real app, however, they should be deleted after playback.

-It appears that the "Defaults" button must be pressed twice for it to work.
+* It appears that the "Defaults" button must be pressed twice for it to work.
 I have not investigated this issue further.

 ## License